Making Tax Digital for VAT

 Agent Services Account (ASA) and Services for Agents

 In order to access MTD services and to supply updates on behalf of clients, agents need an Agent Services Account (ASA).
-This is in effect a new Government Gateway to access the new service.
 Each agency will have just one ASA per firm, and will be able to set up staff with administrator or assistant access to the account.
 Many firms may already have created an ASA in order to submit Trust Registration Service returns.

 A basic outline of the ASA and how to set one up can be found here.
 Further information on the ASA can also be found in the HMRC guidance Making Tax Digital for VAT as an agent: step by step.